Rectory Field: Rugby history

 Blackheath Football Club first played at Rectory Field in 1883.
 The first match on the ground was against Guy's Hospital.

 On 2 January 1886, Rectory Field hosted its first international rugby union match, with England facing Wales as part of the 1886 Home Nations Championship.
 With England withdrawing from international rugby in late 1887, the field was not used by the national team again until the arrival of the world's first touring Southern Hemisphere rugby team, the New Zealand Māori in 1889.
 England continued to use three sites for international rugby, Rectory Field, the Athletic Ground in Richmond and Whalley Range in Manchester, but after 1900, only the two London locations were used.
 In 1910, Twickenham became the new stadium for the England team, but not before Rectory Field was allowed one last historic international when it hosted the first touring Australian rugby team in 1909.

 When the initial lease expired, the Rectory Field was in danger of being sold for commercial development.
 After £9,000 was raised through debentures, the field was purchased in 1921, providing a permanent home for the cricket and rugby teams.
 Directly after the World War II Richmond and Blackheath merged for a season, and several other teams were allowed the use of the grounds, including London Irish.

 On 30 April 2016 Blackheath F.C. played their final first team game at the Rectory Field, defeating Blaydon 45–17.
 After 133 years at the ground, the club had decided to move to their training ground, Well Hall in Eltham, for the 2016–17 season in order to boost revenue, although the ground remains in use by the club for other teams.

 The ground is now home to Askeans RFC, who took over a lease having moved out of Well Hall in 2021.

+The rugby ground capacity has been around 3,500 since the 1990's, 500 of which is seated.
+In the past capacity was much higher, with reports of a stand built in the 1921s holding 6,000 spectators alone, although this has long since been demolished.